def

 — John Orr, executive vice president and chief operating officer for Norfolk Southern Railway

 We are fighting a flat industrial economy to grow.
 You have to love intermodal — it’s the obvious focus.
 You have to compete hard for business, be more efficient and have good service.
 We are performing better with service.
 Our velocity is up 14% and our dwell time is lower.
 We have had our highest velocity levels since 2016, and we set an all-time monthly intermodal volume record in October.
 And in September, we launched Shortline Select with Genesee & Wyoming’s Alabama & Gulf Coast Railway as the first participant.
 The Shortline Select program allows short lines to share our enduring commitment to growth and superior service by providing expanded opportunities for customers to reach an even broader consumer base.
 The program combines the benefits of short lines’ customized service with BNSF’s vast network reach.
-This week, we are announcing three more partners in Shortline Select: the Burlington Junction Railway, Texas Northwestern Railway Co. and Portland and Western Railroad.
+This week, we are announcing three more partners in Shortline Select: the Burlington Junction Railway, Texas North Western Railway (TXNW Railway) and Portland & Western Railroad.
 In 2025, we expect to expand the program even more.

 — Tom Williams, executive vice president and chief marketing officer for BNSF Railway Co.